 Fortunately, converting dirt to soil is an easy process.
 Within this context, understanding three commonly used gardening terms – texture, structure, and tilth – should help clear up one of the dirtier mysteries of gardening.

 Let’s start with soil texture.
-Texture refers to the relative percentage of sand, silt and clay within the dirt.
+Texture refers to the relative percentage of sand, silt and clay within the soil.
 Ideally, you want to have an equal amount of each.
 When these three are proportionate, the soil is said to be loamy.
 Soil with great texture allows plant roots to spread, moisture to be retained (but not to excess) and essential air pockets to exist between the tiny spaces of the soil particles.

 Next is soil structure.
 Simply put, structure is how sand, silt and clay fit together.
 Good structure is evident when the soil holds together if squeezed, but breaks apart or crumbles easily when disturbed.
 As I work to achieve ideal soil structure, I am constantly working to blend the right amounts sand, silt and clay to get the results I described above.
 But don’t over-think it.
 A diverse mix of soil components will pretty much assure you’ll achieve that goal.

 When soil has good tilth, it drains well.
 It is loose enough to allow for adequate drainage, yet dense enough to retain moisture long enough for plant roots to utilize it.
 This is why garden soil should neither contain too much sand or too much clay.

 The key is to know from which extreme you are starting.
 If soil is too dense, then your action is to loosen it up by adding gritty organic material like composted bark.
 For soils that are too loose, you want to increase the water holding capacity.
 Sphagnum peat moss is an option for this.
 However, in either case, organic material continues to break down over time.
 Monitor your soil constantly, and amend when needed.